google/oss-fuzz/docs/getting-started/new-project-guide/jvm_lang.md

 project, set a `WORKDIR`, and copy any necessary files, or install any project-specific dependencies here as you normally would.

-### build.sh
+### Fuzzers

-For JVM projects, `build.sh` does need some more significant modifications over C/C++ projects.
-The following is an annotated example build script for a Java-only project.
-For simplicity, it expects that all fuzzers consist of a single Java file with a filename matching `*Fuzzer.java` and no `package` directive.
-An example fuzz target could thus consist of a file `ExampleFuzzer.java` with contents:
+In the simplest case, every fuzzer consists of a single Java file with a filename matching `*Fuzzer.java` and no `package` directive.
+An example fuzz target could thus be a file `ExampleFuzzer.java` with contents:

 ```java
 public class ExampleFuzzer {